 All sailings on the Norwegian Getaway through Oct.
 9 were also cancelled.

 Royal Caribbean International

-The new cruise line has postponed the maiden sailing of the 2,700-passenger Scarlet Lady until Oct.
+The maiden sailing of the new cruise line's 2,700-passenger Scarlet Lady departed from Miami on Oct.
 6.